artemsky/vue-snotify/docs/installation.md

 ###### YARN
 `yarn add vue-snotify`

-When used with a module system, you must explicitly install the router via `Vue.use()`:
+When used with a module system, you must explicitly install the vue-snotify via `Vue.use()`:

 #### Import Plugin
 ###### You don't need to do this step when using global script tags.